-The project management approach, currently PRINCE 2, was reviewed in January 2020, and a slimmer, more agile version has been adopted.
+The project management approach, currently PRINCE 2, was reviewed in January 2020, and a slimmer, more agile version has been adopted. tDAP will benefit greatly from the initiation of a Project Management Office for the College in summer 2021.

 26.5 Quality Assurance